-(a) in the preparation of the Annual Accounts for the year ended as on 31stMarch 2016 the applicable Accounting Standards had been followed along with properexplanation relating to material departures;
+(a) in the preparation of the Annual Accounts for the year ended as on 31stMarch 2017 the applicable Accounting Standards had been followed along with properexplanation relating to material departures;

-(b) the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit or loss of the company for that period;
+(b) the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit of the company for that period;

 (c) the directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-(d) the directors had prepared the accounts for the financial year ended 31stMarch 2016 on a going concern basis; and
+(d) the directors had prepared the accounts for the financial year ended 31stMarch 2017 on a going concern basis; and

-(f) the directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.
+(f) The directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.

 NUMBER OF MEETINGS OF THE BOARD

-The Board meets at regular intervals to discuss and decide on Company s / BusinessPolicy and Strategy apart from other Board business.
-The Board / Committee Meetings arescheduled in compliance with the provisions of the Companies Act 2013 and the requirement of theListing Agreement/Regulations and the Notice of the Board/Committee Meetings is circulatedto the Directors in advance to facilitate them to plan their schedule and to ensuremeaningful participation in the meetings.
+The Board meets at regular intervals to discuss and decide on Company / Business Policyand Strategy apart from other Board business.
+The Board / Committee Meetings are scheduledin compliance with the provisions of the Companies Act 2013 and the requirement of theListing Agreement/Regulations and the Notice of the Board/Committee Meetings is circulatedto the Directors in advance to facilitate them to plan their schedule and to ensuremeaningful participation in the meetings.

 Usually meetings of the Board are held in Delhi.
 The Agenda of the Board / Committeemeetings includes detailed notes on the items to be discussed at the meeting is circulatedat least a week prior to the date of the meeting.

-The Board met four times in financial year 2015-2016 viz. on 25.05.2015 15.07.201531.10.2015 02.02.2016.
+The Board met four times in financial year 2016-2017 viz. on 27.05.2016 12.08.201612.11.2016 and 13.02.2017.
 The maximum interval between any two meetings did not exceed120 days.

-Detailed information on the meetings of the Board is included in the Report onCorporate Governance which forms part of this Annual Report.
+Detailed information on the meetings of the Board is included in the report onCorporate Governance which forms part of this Annual Report.

 COMMITTEES OF THE BOARD